Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Expansion of Dyson orbitals in Bloch states

 We can thus perform operations in a basis-independent manner using the non-periodic wave functions and then transform back to the BvK wave functions.
 Symbolically, we can thus simply write

 as a shorthand for the above-shown steps.

-Inserting this into Equation~\ref{eq:basis_expansion1}, we get our final result for the expansion of the Dyson orbital $D$ in an arbitrary, orthonormal basis set $\{\psi_j(\cdot)\}$:
+Inserting this into Eq.~\ref{eq:basis_expansion1}, we get our final result for the expansion of the Dyson orbital $D$ in an arbitrary, orthonormal basis set $\{\psi_j(\cdot)\}$:

-To get to Equation~\ref{eq:dyson_expanded}, we then simply use the Bloch functions as basis functions and split the sum over bands into a sum over valence bands and a sum over conduction bands.
+To get to Eq.~\ref{eq:dyson_expanded}, we then simply use the Bloch functions as basis functions and split the sum over bands into a sum over valence bands and a sum over conduction bands.